intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/vnni/bigdl/README.md

 # Summary
 We hereby illustrate the support of [VNNI](https://en.wikichip.org/wiki/x86/avx512vnni) using BigDL [MKL-DNN](https://github.com/intel/mkl-dnn) as backend in Analytics Zoo, which aims at accelerating inference by utilizing low numerical precision (Int8) computing.

-Int8 quantized models can give you better performance on Intel Xeon scalable processors.
+Int8 quantized models can generally give you better performance on Intel Xeon scalable processors.

-## Download Analytics Zoo and pre-trained model
+## Download Analytics Zoo and the pre-trained model
 - You can download Analytics Zoo prebuilt release and nightly build package from [here](https://analytics-zoo.github.io/master/#release-download/) and extract it.
 - Download pre-trained int8 quantized ResNet50 model from [here](https://s3-ap-southeast-1.amazonaws.com/analytics-zoo-models/imageclassification/imagenet/analytics-zoo_resnet-50-int8_imagenet_0.5.0.model).